glitchgirl/notes/AWS/certifieddevelopernote.md

   - each subnet in your vpc must be associted with a route table
   - one route table a time per subnet, but one table can be used by multiple subnets
  - Network access control lists (NACLS) - stateless
+  - act as a virtual firewall at the subnet level
+  - VPCs get a default
+  - can allow or deny traffic in and out
+  - rule number from lowest to highest - order of evaluation
+  - subnets are associated with NACLS
  - Security Groups (SG) stateful
   - a virtual firewall at the instance level
   - inbound and outboound